brucemen711/verdict/README.md

 3. Given the answers from the engine, Verdict compose statistically unbiased estimates (for your final answers), which are returned.

 Even the samples are stored in your engines/stores (database, S3, and so on).
-Thus, almost no privacy issues.

-## More information
+# More information

 - Research: https://verdictdb.org/documentation/research/